Dag Hammarskjöld: Death

 On 18 September 1961, Hammarskjöld was en route to negotiate a cease-fire between United Nations Operation in the Congo forces and Katangese troops under Moise Tshombe.
 His Douglas DC-6 airliner SE-BDY crashed near Ndola, Northern Rhodesia (now Zambia).
 Hammarskjöld perished as a result of the crash, as did all of the 15 other passengers.
 Hammarskjöld's death set off a succession crisis at the United Nations, because there was no line of succession and as a result, the Security Council had to vote on a successor.

 The circumstances of the crash are still unclear.
 A 1962 Rhodesian inquiry concluded that pilot error was to blame, while a later UN investigation could not determine the cause of the crash.
 There is evidence suggesting the plane was shot down.
-A CIA report claimed the KGB was responsible.
+A KGB report claimed the CIA was responsible.

 The day after the crash, former U.S. President Harry Truman commented that Hammarskjöld "was on the point of getting something done when they killed him.
 Notice that I said 'when they killed him'."

 In 1998, documents were discovered that detailed an alleged plot, named Operation Celeste, to assassinate Hammarskjöld.
 The alleged plot was backed by the CIA, MI6 and a Belgian mining interest and the assassination was to be carried out by the South African Institute for Maritime Research, a South African paramilitary organisation.
 One of the documents stated that CIA director Allen Dulles agreed that "Dag is becoming troublesome ... and should be removed" and pledged local CIA support for the alleged plot.
 The information was contained in a file that the South African National Intelligence Agency turned over to the South African Truth and Reconciliation Commission in relation to the 1993 assassination of Chris Hani, leader of the South African Communist Party.
 The authenticity of the documents could not be substantiated because they were copies instead of originals.
 More documents related to the alleged plot were discovered by the South African government in 2016.

 In 2011, Göran Björkdahl, a Swedish aid worker whose father worked for the UN in Zambia, wrote that in part, he believed that Hammarskjöld's death was a murder that was committed to benefit mining companies like Union Minière, after Hammarskjöld had made the UN intervene in the Katanga crisis.
 Björkdahl based his assertion on interviews with witnesses of the plane crash near the border of the DRC with Zambia and on archival documents.

 In 2013, accident investigator Sven Hammarberg was asked by the International Commission of Jurists to investigate Hammarskjöld's death.

 In 2014, newly declassified documents revealed that the American ambassador to the Congo sent a cable to Washington D.C. and in it, he wrote his suspicion that the plane could have been shot down by Belgian mercenary pilot Jan Van Risseghem, commander of the small Katanga Air Force.
 Van Risseghem died in 2007.